Relic density and PAMELA events in a heavy wino dark matter model with Sommerfeld effect: Sommerfeld enhancement in wino DM model

 The annihilation cross section of the S-wave initial states gets enhanced at low velocities by the factor $S$.
 For the W ladder processes taking $m_\phi=M_W$ and $\alpha=\alpha_2=1/30$, the plots for $S$ as a function of the DM mass $M$ at different velocities is shown in Fig~\ref{S-v}.
 We see that the maximum enhancement takes place at $M\sim 4 TeV$ for any given velocity.

-For the calculation of the boost factor relevant to PAMELA signal we find with DM mass $M=4$TeV, the peak enhancement at rms velocities $0.3 \times 10^{-3}$ the Sommerfeld enhancement is $S=10^4$.
+The $W$ ladder also gets corrections due to the $\gamma$ and $Z$ exchange between the chargino intermediate states.
+We follow \cite{Lattanzi:2008qa} and ignore the corrections due to these extra channels which is a adequate approximation owing to the uncertainty in the knowledge about the velocity distribution of the DM.
+We shall see from the relic density calculation of the next section that the two narrow bands of wino masses $M=(3.977-3.983)$ TeV and $M=(3.944-3.951)$ TeV are compatible with WMAP measurements at 3$\sigma$.
+For the calculation of the boost factor relevant to PAMELA signal we take $M=3.98$ TeV (at the middle of the higher WMAP compatible band) and assuming the the galactic rms velocities $v=0.33 \times 10^{-3}$, the Sommerfeld enhancement is $S=10^4$.
+The velocity needed for the required boost factor is within the range observed in rotation curves of galaxies.
 It is possible that there are cold pockets in the galaxy where the rms velocities are lower ($v \simeq 10^{-4}$), and in these cold pockets the DM annihilation can get a larger boost factor ($S \simeq 10^5$) and they can make significant contribution to the PAMELA signals \cite{Lattanzi:2008qa}.
-In that case the boost factor of $10^4$ represents an average DM contribution from such cold clumps and the smooth halo, which is parameterized here via an effective velocity of $0.3 \times 10^{-3}$.
+In that case the boost factor of $10^4$ represents an average DM contribution from such cold clumps and the smooth halo, which is parameterized here via an effective velocity of $0.33 \times 10^{-3}$.